kiwimaya/LHLFinalSQL/README1.md

 Provide valid answers in a timely manner to the 5 questions about the ecommerce database

 ## Process
-Profile the info in the database , validate and clean, design some queries,and document
+Profile the info in the database, define assumptions , validate and clean, design some queries,and document

 ## Results